Kaitiakitanga: Guardianship and Conservation

 doing great things for their communities,

-our nation and beyond. - AFS Intercultural Journey – students will
+• AFS Intercultural Journey – students will

 receive access to the Global Prep Journey, a developmental approach with activities online before and after the program to maximise each participant’s learning.